fachrihawari/hawari-dev/src/content/posts/binary-search.md

 }
 ```

-In above example, if you have a list of 1000 and you want to search the last number, the loop will be executed 1000 times.
+In the example above, if you have a list of 1000 items and you want to search for the last number, the loop will execute 1000 times.

 In Big O notation, the time complexity of linear search is O(n), where n is the number of elements in the list.